MFOSSociety/Breast-Cancer-ML/README.md

  For having less number of false positive we should use random forrest.

  # Deep Learning Model
- Keras.ipynb is application of deep learning model on Breast Cancer dataset
+ Keras.ipynb and better_tumor_classifier.py are application of deep learning model on Breast Cancer dataset